-Table 4: Planned Actions for the period 1 January 2023 to 31 December 2023 for the State of Victoria
+Table 5: Planned Actions for the period 1 January 2024 to 31 December 2024 for the State of Victoria

-Reform Element Actions Timing Reform Element One: Implement Commonwealth Funding Follows Child Details of how the Commonwealth Funding Follows Child at the setting level will be implemented in the State.
-Measures to be undertaken in 2023 Victoria has a strong foundation for ensuring Commonwealth funding is allocated to settings in which children attend preschool, through its service agreement monitoring.
-The eligibility criteria for services to receive Victorian Government kindergarten funding is outlined in Victoria's Kindergarten Funding Guide (https://www.vic.gov.au/kindergarten-funding-guide) Victoria is continually reviewing how to strengthen and enhance current contract management arrangements and processes.
-At the end of 2023, Commonwealth Funding Follows Child will be acquitted using information collected by the Victorian Department of Education on funded kindergarten enrolments.
-Throughout 2023 Reform Element Two: Implement a new national preschool attendance measure Work to ready the State to measure preschool attendance in 2025 and provide baseline data to the Commonwealth in 2024.
-Measures to be undertaken 2023 Continue scoping and preparing for new state-based system to collect attendance data from sessional services, e.g. IT system development.
-Commence development of the new attendance data collection system.
-Throughout 2023 Strategies to facilitate participation in preschool by children in the YBFS.
+Reform Element Actions Timing Data will need to be re-baselined in 2025 as the first year of full data collection.
+Throughout 2024, Victoria will undertake continued development of a new state-based system to collect attendance data from all sessional services from 2025. on implementation of attendance system Strategies to facilitate participation in preschool by children in the YBFS.
 For strategies relating to Aboriginal and Torres Strait Islander children, consistent with the Closing the Gap agreement, engage those communities and/or representative bodies in the design process.
-Measures to be undertaken 2023 The department works closely with local government, kindergarten providers and other stakeholders to support attendance through initiatives such as: Free Kinder - supports access to two years of high-quality kindergarten programs for all Victorian children by making this free.
-Free Kinder will be available for 3 and 4-year-old kindergarten programs from 2023.
+Measures to be undertaken 2024 The department works closely with local government, kindergarten providers and other stakeholders to support attendance through initiatives such as: Free Kinder - supports access to two years of high-quality kindergarten programs for all Victorian children by making this free.
+Free Kinder is available for 3 and 4-year-old kindergarten programs at participating services.
 Early Start Kindergarten - provides targeted funding for vulnerable or Aboriginal children to attend a free kindergarten program two years before school.
-This Throughout 2023 creates a pathway for children who are at risk of not engaging to enrol in YBFS preschool programs in the following year.
+This creates a pathway for children who are at risk of not engaging to enrol in YBFS preschool programs in the following year.
 Access to Early Learning program - provides additional support for children experiencing vulnerability and/or disadvantage to address complex barriers to participation in early childhood education and care.
-Early Childhood LOOKOUT - supports children in out-of-home care to attend kindergarten, and builds the capacity of the sector to identify and engage children in out-of-home care in kindergarten and support vulnerable children at risk of entering out-of-home care.
-Pre-Purchased Places - targeted services receive funding to reserve places for vulnerable children or disadvantaged children who enrol late.
-School Readiness Funding - supports kindergartens to reduce the impact of educational disadvantage.
+Early Childhood LOOKOUT - supports children in out-of-home care to attend kindergarten and builds the capacity of the sector to identify and engage children in out-of-home care in kindergarten and support vulnerable children at risk of entering out-of-home care.
+Throughout 2024

+Reform Element Actions Timing School Readiness Funding - supports kindergartens to reduce the impact of educational disadvantage.
 Services can use this needs-based funding to access high-quality programs and supports that benefit children in the priority areas of communication (language development), wellbeing (social and emotional), and access and inclusion.
 Kindergarten Inclusion Support Program - supports children with a disability, high support needs, and/or complex medical needs.
 Specialist support to address barriers to participation experienced by children and families from CALD and refugee backgrounds, including through outreach workers employed by local government.
 Kindergarten Central Registration and Enrolment Schemes (CRES) - provides a single point of contact for families to apply for multiple kindergarten services in their area, to help secure a place that best suits their needs.
-CRES is underpinned by six principles that

-Reform Element Actions Timing kindergarten places, and it supports the identification and engagement of families who may need more support to register and enrol.
+CRES is underpinned by six principles that promote consistent, inclusive and equitable access to kindergarten places, and it supports the identification and engagement of families who may need more support to register and enrol.
 Department of Education Early Childhood Improvement Branch staff - responsibilities include conducting outreach work with kindergarten service providers and local governments to support access to, and participation in, preschool programs.
 Significant investment to grow workforce and infrastructure capacity as part of the Best Start Best Life Reforms.
-Reform Element Three: Implement a new national preschool outcomes T Plans for how the State will work collaboratively with the Commonwealth to develop the preschool outcomes measure.
-Measures to be undertaken 2023 Victoria undertakes to continue to work collaboratively with the Commonwealth on the development of the preschool outcomes measure.
-Throughout 2023 Reform Delivery/Implementation State-specific data and implementation issues and strategies for how these will be overcome in the context of assessing performance under the Agreement.
-Measures to be undertaken 2023 Victoria will continue to refine preschool data with the Australian Bureau of Statistics to ensure it most accurately reflects service delivery and the YBFS population in Victoria.
-Throughout 2023
+Reform Element Three: Implement a new national preschool outcome es measure trial in 2025 Plans for how the State will prepare for the 2025 national trial of the preschool outcomes measure, in accordance with Appendix A.2.
+Measures to be undertaken 2024, subject to Ministerial approval of national learning progressions and alignment criteria Through out 2024 and early 2025 (if